zukakosan/bicep-webdb-quickstrater/README.md

 This repository can be used for quick depoloyment of web-db system using IaaS as web server and PostgreSQL as database. `main.bicep` deploys the components of the architecture bellow.

 ## Architecture
 The overall architecture is like bellow.
-You can depoloy Azure Bastion as well by setting parameter(`'bastionEnabled'=='Enabled'`).
+You can depoloy Azure Bastion as well by setting parameter(`bastionEnabled == 'Enabled'`).
 ![](/imgs/webdb-arch.png)

 ## Deployment